gravitational/teleport/rfd/0178-github-proxy.md

 version: v2
 ```

-To provide access to this server, Alice creates a role using `tctl create`:
+To provide access, Alice needs to set some user traits referenced by the
+default `access` role:
 ```yaml
 kind: role
 metadata: